j-a-n/lovelace-wallpanel/README.md

 ## Home Assistant Dashboard configuration
 You can add the configuration to your Home Assistant Dashboard configuration yaml (raw config).

+* Click Overview in your sidebar.
+* Click the three dots menu (top-right) and click on Edit Dashboard.
+* Click the three dots menu again and click on Raw configuration editor.

 **Short example**:
 ```yaml
 wallpanel: